South East Essex Academy Trust (SEEAT)

 Assessment will be through a range of formative and summative tests, and being able to describe practical's to identify the type of radiation being emitted and how the operator should remain safe.

-Year 11 Combines Science Curriculum Overview
+Year 11 Combined Science Curriculum Overview

 What are we learning?
 What knowledge, understanding and skills will we gain?
 What will excellence look like?
 How will this be assessed?